-asbestos was widely used in the building industry until around 2000, when it became a banned substance.
+The report does not include an asbestos inspection.
+However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
-Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.